MicrosoftDocs/playfab-docs/playfab-docs/sdks/sdkgenerator/quickstart.md

 # SDK Generator quickstart

-This is a node.js-based program that takes a JSON description of the PlayFab API, and uses it to generate out all the different SDKs that must be kept up to date.
-This project also contains the sources for all PlayFab SDKs on all platforms.
+The SDK Generator is a node.js-based program that takes a JSON description of the PlayFab API, and uses it to generate out all the different SDKs that must be kept up to date.
+The SDK Generator project also contains the sources for all PlayFab SDKs on all platforms.
 If you want to make a change in an SDK, this is where the change has to go.

 ## Prerequisites

 1. Any recent MS-Windows Operating System.
 2. You must have Node.js installed: <https://nodejs.org/>
    - The location of node.exe must be in your PATH environment variable.
 Default: C:\Program Files (x86)\nodejs\
-   - Highly suggested that you install Node.js tools for Visual Studio: <https://beta.visualstudio.com/vs/node-js/>.
+   - It is highly suggested that you install Node.js tools for Visual Studio: <https://beta.visualstudio.com/vs/node-js/>.
 3. `SdkGenerator` requires several PlayFab repositories, cloned to your local machine, as sibling folders to `SdkGenerator`.
    - `<parent-folder>/SdkGenerator = <https://github.com/PlayFab/SDKGenerator>` (you're looking at it)
    - `<parent-folder>/sdks/<targetSDK>` - For every SDK you want to generate, you should git-clone the PlayFab repository for that target into the "sdks" sub-folder first.
 In many cases, there are required files in the repo which are not generated.